VPN: Frequently Asked Questions

-Unless you are on a Hofstra lab computer in Adams Hall, Weed Hall, Weller Hall, or C.V.
+Unless you are on a Hofstra lab computer in Adams Hall, Weed Hall, or C.V.
 Starr, you first need to connect to the VPN.
 To connect to the VPN from your laptop or home computer, you need to install an OpenVPN client and obtain a client profile from csconnect.hofstra.edu.
-In the Open Access Labs (Hammer and Calkins), you must instead use the Cisco AnyConnect Secure Mobility Client and connect to csvpn2.hofstra.edu.
+In the Open Access Labs (Hammer and Calkins), you must instead use the Cisco AnyConnect Secure Mobility Client to connect to https://csvpn2.hofstra.edu.

-Once connected to the VPN, follow these directions and use the vSphere Client or OpenNebula to access your VM.
+Once you are connected to the VPN, follow these directions and use the vSphere Client, OpenNebula, Remote Desktop, or SSH to access your VM.

 How do I access Big Data Lab VMs from Hofstra lab computers?

-A VPN connection is not needed to access VMs on Hofstra lab computers in Adams Hall, Weed Hall, Weller Hall, and C.V.
+A VPN connection is not needed to access VMs on Hofstra lab computers in Adams Hall, Weed Hall, and C.V.
 Starr, except for VDI labs.